grpc-ecosystem/grpc-gateway/docs/_docs/customizingyourgateway.md

 will include any gRPC error attributes (code, message, detail messages), if the error being reported includes them.
 If the error does not have these attributes, a gRPC code of `Unknown` (2) is reported.

+## Routing Error handler
+To override the error behavior when `*runtime.ServeMux` was not able to serve the request due to routing issues, use the `runtime.WithRoutingErrorHandler` option.

+This will configure all HTTP routing errors to pass through this error handler.
+Default behavior is to map HTTP error codes to gRPC errors.

+HTTP statuses and their mappings to gRPC statuses:
+* HTTP `404 Not Found` -> gRPC `5 NOT_FOUND`
+* HTTP `405 Method Not Allowed` -> gRPC `12 UNIMPLEMENTED`
+* HTTP `400 Bad Request` -> gRPC `3 INVALID_ARGUMENT`

+This method is not used outside of the initial routing.